Discover how artistic expression helped generations of Argentinians work through their country’s troubled past and advocate for a brighter future.

 Living with a host family in Buenos Aires for most of this program you will improve your language skills and better understand urban Argentine life.
 Buenos Aires offers an outstanding array of cultural assets and offerings to enjoy with your family.
 Typically, host families come from middle-class backgrounds and work in many different fields.
 They live in apartments or small houses in the Recoleta, Palermo, Caballito, Villa Crespo, Boedo, Nuñez, and Belgrano neighborhoods, which are all relatively close to Instituto de Desarrollo Económico y Social, where many classes are held.
 All host families share a strong interest in having a valuable educational exchange experience with their SIT student.

 You will have the opportunity to engage not only in your host family's daily routines — which could include shopping, family dinners, and visits with neighbors — but also in cultural activities.
 Many students join their host family in visiting museums, going to concerts, spending time at neighborhood street markets, attending sports events such as soccer matches, taking weekend trips, or enjoying family celebrations, including birthday parties and national holidays.

 Other accommodations during the program include hostels and/or small hotels.

 You will participate in a weeklong workshop on the use of photography in Argentina and create a short photo essay on a topic of your choice.
-You will also participate in an ongoing art project in a villa miseria, a marginalized barrio where migrants use art for both personal and social expression.
+You will also participate in different ongoing art projects in marginalized social contexts.